yann300/remix-challenges/README.md

 ## Introduction

- The goal is to propose a challenge, to submit this challeng onchain without actually revealing the solution of the challenge.
+ Remix Challenges is an onchain quiz that uses a zk proof.
+People submitting their answers won't reveal their solutions.

-  - why not just code the challenge in solidity?
+  - Why not just code the challenge in Solidity?

- All the datas in the ethereum blockchain are public and visible.
-This means that if the challenge is coded in solidity, the first user who find the solution will post that solution in a transaction and thus the solution will be visible by everyone.
+ All the data in the Ethereum blockchain is public and visible.
+This means that if the challenge is coded in Solidity, the first user who finds the solution will submit that solution in **a transaction** and thus the solution will be visible by everyone.

- Using zk proof we only require the user to post a proof that the challenge is successfully completed.
+ Using zk proof, we only require the user post a proof that the challenge has been successfully completed.

-  - is it possible to double post the same proof?
+  - Is it possible to double post the same proof?

- There is a special parameter named `nullifier`.
+There are 2 parts to this question - can the same person (address) post the same proof?
+And can a different address post the same proof?

+Incorporated in the proof is a special parameter named `nullifier` - a number that a user chooses and inputs when generating the proof.
+Inputting a different nullifier with the correct answers will generate a different proof.

- If user A complete the challenge with the nullifier being "142" and a certain proof 1, the smart contract will remember that the nullifier `142` has been consumed.
+If a user correctly answers the questions and uses "142 as the nullifier when generating the proof, the smart contract will remember that the nullifier `142` has been used.
+If another number is used, the proof will be different but will still show that the questions were correctly answered.

- So even when the actual proof becomes public, it won't be possible to repost again that proof.
+ So even when the actual proof becomes public, it won't be possible to re-post that specific proof.

- If another user want to post the proof 1 with another nullifier (let's say 143), this won't work because the proof 1 is intrinsincly associated with the nullifier "142".
- This other user needs then to recompute a proof and specify 143 for the nullifier.
+ An address (a user) can only submit a single proof - even if another `nullifier` is used.
+And a `nullifier` can only be used once.

-  - if an user knows how to complete a challenge he can compute with another salt and win the game again?
+  - If a user knows how to complete a challenge, can he compute with another salt and win the game again?

- For fixing this issue, we need, in the contract, to keep a mapping of all the users that completed the challenge (using `msg.sender`), it is also possible to ask for a signed nullifier instead of directly using `msg.sender`
+The contract keeps a mapping of all the users that completed the challenge (using `msg.sender`), it is also possible to ask for a signed nullifier instead of directly using `msg.sender`

- ## Trusted Setup

- TODO

  ## Completing the challenge